OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-with-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with CSS

 This challenge focuses on creating a visually appealing card with a subtle 3D effect using only CSS.
 We'll achieve this using box-shadow, transforms, and transitions to create a realistic and engaging card design.
 This example uses plain CSS, but could easily be adapted to use a CSS framework like Tailwind CSS.